Apple-Developer-Residency-IFCE/HandSuite/README.md

 # How to Install

-At this moment, HandSuite only works as a local Package.
+At this moment, HandSuite only supports SPM.
 By this mean, you should:

 - Clone the main branch:
 ```